Yellow Fox Sedge

 Sedge family (Cyperaceae)

-Description: This native perennial plant is about 2-3' tall, forming tight tufts of leaves and flowering culms.
-The slender culms are light green, 3-angled, rather stiff, and rough beneath the inflorescence.
-The alternate leaves are restricted to the lower half of the stalks.
-They are up to 2' long and 1/5" across (5 mm.), light green, hairless, narrowly linear in shape, and rough along the margins.
-The narrow leaves typically arch upward and downward; they are often channeled in the middle.
-The inflorescence occurs at the apex of each culm; it is up to 3" long, consisting of an elongated panicle of 10-20 spikelets.
-At the base of each spikelet, there is often a linear bract up to 2" long (although it is usually much shorter).
-Each spikelet consists of a tight cluster of pistillate and staminate flowers; the latter are located at the apex and are insignificant.
-The perigynia of the pistillate flowers are about 3 mm. long and 2 mm. across, or a little smaller.
-Each perigynium is ovate to broadly ovate, somewhat rounded at the base, and tapering to a short narrow beak; it is slightly convex on one side, and flat on the other (plano-convex).
+Each spikelet consists of a tight cluster of pistillate and staminate florets and their scales; the staminate florets are located at the apex of each spikelet and they are relatively inconspicuous.
+The perigynia of the pistillate florets are about 3 mm. long and 2 mm. across, or a little smaller.
+Each perigynium is broadly ovate, somewhat rounded at the base, and tapering to a short narrow beak; it is slightly convex on one side and flat on the other (plano-convex).
 As they become mature, the perigynia become golden yellow.
 The pistillate scales are lanceolate or lanceolate-ovate, tapering to a short awned tip; they are about the same length as the perigynia.
-The achenes are quite small, about 1.01.5 mm.; they are ovoid and flattened, tapering to a blunt tip at the bottom.
-At the top of each achene, there is a persistent style that is swollen at its base.
+The blooming period occurs during late spring or early summer, lasting 1-2 weeks.
+The florets are cross-pollinated by the wind.
+Mature achenes are quite small (about 1.0–1.5 mm. in length); they are flattened-ovoid in shape and glabrous.
 The root system consists of short rhizomes and fibrous roots.

 Cultivation: The preference is full to partial sun, wet to moist conditions, and various kinds of soil, including loam and clay-loam.
 A mesic location is tolerated where there is some protection from the afternoon sun.

-Range & Habitat: Yellow Fox Sedge is occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Yellow Fox Sedge is occasional throughout Illinois (see Distribution Map), where it is native.
 Habitats include wet to moist prairies, prairie swales, swamps, fens and seeps, borders of ponds, ditches, and abandoned fields.
 This species can be found at both disturbed and higher quality sites.

-Faunal Associations: The flowers are wind-pollinated and do not attract many insects.
-The caterpillars of various butterflies, skippers, and moths feed on Carex spp. (see the Lepidoptera Table for a listing of these species).
-Other insects feeding on Carex spp.
-(Sedges) include Stethophyma lineata (Striped Sedge Grasshopper), Stethophyma celata (Otte's Sedge Grasshopper), and various leafhoppers.
-The seeds of Carex spp. are a significant source of food to various upland gamebirds, waterfowl, and songbirds (see the the Bird Table for a listing of these species).
+Faunal Associations: Because the florets of the spikelets are wind-pollinated, they do not attract many insects.
+The caterpillars of various butterflies, skippers, and moths feed on wetland sedges (Carex spp.); see the Lepidoptera Table for a listing of these species.
+Other insects feeding on these sedges include sedge grasshoppers (Stethophyma spp.), semi-aquatic leaf beetles (Donacia spp., Plateumaris spp.), larvae of billbugs (Sphenophorus spp.), larvae of miscellaneous flies, larvae of sawflies, seed bugs, plant bugs, aphids (Allaphis spp., Iziphya spp., Rhopalosiphum spp., Subsaltusaphis spp.), and leafhoppers (Cosmotettix spp.).
+The seeds of wetland sedges are a significant source of food to various waterfowl and other wetland birds; see the Bird Table for a listing of these species.

-Photographic Location: A prairie swale at Meadowbrook Park in Urbana, Illinois.
+Photographic Location: A roadside ditch in Savoy, Illinois.

-Comments: Yellow Fox Sedge is reasonably attractive because of its yellow spikelets of flowers and compact tufts of fine leaves.
-It is very similar in appearance to the common Carex vulponoidea (Fox Sedge).
-However, the spikelets of Fox Sedge are more brown when they become mature.
-Other differences between these two species include: 1) the leaves of Yellow Fox Sedge are shorter than the flowering culms, while the leaves of Fox Sedge are often longer than the flowering culms, 2) the perigynia of Yellow Fox Sedge are usually a little larger in size than those of Fox Sedge, and 3) the inflorescence of Yellow Fox Sedge is 3" or less, while the inflorescence of Fox Sedge is occasionally longer than this.
+Comments: Yellow Fox Sedge is reasonably attractive because of its yellow spikelets and compact tufts of narrow leaves.
+It is very similar in appearance to the common Brown Fox Sedge (Carex vulpinoidea).
+However, the spikelets of Brown Fox Sedge are more brown when they become mature.
+Other differences between these two species include: 1) the leaf blades of Yellow Fox Sedge are shorter than the flowering culms, while the leaf blades of Brown Fox Sedge are often longer than the flowering culms, 2) the perigynia of Yellow Fox Sedge are usually a little larger in size than those of Brown Fox Sedge, and they are more round in shape with shorter beaks, 3) the inflorescence of Yellow Fox Sedge is 3" or less, while the inflorescence of Brown Fox Sedge is occasionally longer than this, and 4) the floral bracts of Yellow Fox Sedge are smaller in size and less conspicuous.
 Mohlenbrock (1999, 2003) refers to Yellow Fox Sedge as Carex brachyglossa (which is the name that has been adapted here), while other authorities refer to this species as Carex annectens, Carex annectens xanthocarpa, and Carex xanthocarpa.
-According to Mohlenbrock, Carex annectens annectens is synonymous with Fox Sedge.
+According to Mohlenbrock, Carex annectens annectens is synonymous with Brown Fox Sedge.